-Pete Buttigieg Proposes Chick-Fil-A Compromise
+Pete Buttigieg Proposes Chick-fil-A Compromise

 — Washington Examiner (@dcexaminer) March 26, 2019

-The Breakfast Club, in the early months of the 2020 Democratic primary, has emerged as a major stop for aspiring candidates, and more than one candidate has made news on their appearance on the show.
+The Breakfast Club, in the early months of the 2020 Democratic primary, has emerged as a major stop for aspiring candidates, and more than one candidate has made news for their appearance on the show.
 Cory Booker, the New Jersey senator, talked about his relationship with actress Rosario Dawson, albeit without using her name (per The Inquisitr), while California Senator Kamala Harris’ comments about her youthful drug use, and the rap music she supposedly listened to while doing so, came on that morning show as well.